-NOTE: The cubic feet per hour listed above must be greater than the cubic feet per hour of gas flow required by the furnace.
+NOTE: The cubic feet per hour listed in the table above must be greater than the cubic feet per hour of gas flow required by the furnace.
 To determine the cubic feet per hour of gas flow required by the furnace, divide the input rate of the furnace by the heating value (from gas supplier) of the gas.

-Table 10.
+Table 8.
 Gas Pipe Capacities